hoangduytranuk/blender_manual/blender_docs/manual/glossary/index.rst

       See also
       `Radiosity (computer graphics) <https://en.wikipedia.org/wiki/Radiosity_%28computer_graphics%29>`__
       on Wikipedia.

+   Random Seed
+   Seed
+      Blender uses pseudo random number generators, which produce numbers that appear to be random, but given the same initial condition, they will always produce the exact same sequence of numbers.

+      This is a critical feature to get reproducible and/or stable effects (otherwise e.g. your hair simulation would change every time you re-run it, without any way to control the outcome).

+      The **seed** is a number that represents the initial condition of a random generator, if you change its seed, it will produce a new sequence of pseudo-random numbers.

+      See also `Random seed <https://en.wikipedia.org/wiki/Random_seed>`__ on Wikipedia.

    Ray Tracing
       Rendering technique that works by tracing the path taken by a ray of light through the scene,